 Selling Your Print Book Online And At Brick & Mortar Stores

 The most popular place for self-published authors to get their books printed and distributed is Amazon KDP Print.
 It’s a print on demand publisher owned by Amazon and offers expanded distribution to all the major book stores for a percentage of your royalties.

 There’s also IngramSpark, which is owned by Ingram Content Group, one of the largest book distributors in the world and one of the few distributors that will take self-published books.
-They are the darling of book stores because they offer returns and returns are a must.
-That means if retailers can’t sell your print books, you will be getting them returned, shipping paid by you, the publisher.
+They are the darling of book stores because they offer returns and returns are a must if you are going to get your books into a brick and mortar store.
+This means if retailers can’t sell your print books, you will be getting them returned, shipping paid for by you, the publisher.